 A banner year for Xbox

-With all this unexpected next-gen Xbox news arriving in 2019, gamers have a very exciting 2020 to look forward to.
 The lead up to the Xbox Series X launch during the holiday 2020 window is sure to hold many more exciting surprises.
-E3 will be massive next year, and Phil Spencer made it clear the focus is to showcase games first and foremost.
+E3 will be massive this year, and Phil Spencer made it clear the focus is to showcase games first and foremost.
 There is still a lot in the pipeline to be revealed, keep it locked on Best Buy Blog for breaking news and pre-order information on the Xbox Series X.